Find schools that offer these popular programs

-Through an online program in gerontology, students become familiar with how the elderly think and act.
+Through an online or hybrid graduate certificate program in gerontology, students become familiar with how the elderly think and act.
 They learn specific techniques for providing quality patient care to an aging population.
+In order to apply to one of these programs, students need a bachelor's degree in a related area or instructor approval.
+Prior to graduation, students may need to fulfill an internship requirement.

 Online graduate certificate programs typically can be completed in one year; however, individuals who want a lighter course load might be able to extend the program to two years.
 In some cases, several universities come together to offer a program, allowing students to take courses from educators who are the most knowledgeable in the field of gerontology.